How to Make a Magnetic Spice Wall

 Finally, the spices’ colors faded and their flavors became less potent, due either to being exposed to direct sunlight from a south-facing window, or being next to the hot stove, or both.

-Armed with these experiences, when my husband and I sold our house and moved into our RV, I set out to create my best spice system yet.
+Armed with these experiences, when my husband and I sold our house and moved into a fifth wheel RV, I set out to create my best spice system yet.

 I knew I wanted to splurge and purchase metal tins with clear windows again because I love their uniform look.
 As I was contemplating again ordering a piece of stainless steel and wondering whether I could get metal tins to stick to it or if I would have to purchase more expensive magnetic spice tins, a new idea occurred to me.
 Instead of stainless steel, I could use adhesive magnetic sheets, like what are used to turn a photograph into a refrigerator magnet.
 I ordered a package and tested their strength by holding one against the wall and sticking a tin container to it.
 It stuck!
 So I went ahead and ordered fifty 2 oz. party favor tins from Papermart.com, which was the cheapest place I could find them online.
 (I told you I have a lot of spices!)